mhaugrud/msumcspy/_sources/Strings/Exercises.rst

 #.
 Write a function that changes all punctuation characters in a string to the space character.
-   Note an appostrophe between letters isn't punctuation - it's part of the contraction.
+   Note an appostrophe between letters isn't punctuation - it's part of contraction or possessive.

    .. activecode:: ex_8_11